 This is an independent publication and is not affiliated with LPI, Red Hat, EC-Council, or any other organization.
-You are free to use and share the whole guide or any single page, provided that you distribute them unmodified and not for profit.
-This document has been composed with Apache OpenOffice.
+You are free to share any single page, or also the whole guide in its entirety, provided that you distribute it unmodified and not for profit.
+This document was composed with Apache OpenOffice.